phpcoder/temperature-humidity-sensor-arduino/README.md

 This simple Arduino library adds a capability to decode Temperature/Humidity data sent by cheap wireless sensors similar to the ones shown on the picture.
 A setup should include a 433.92 MHz receiver module connected to one of the GPIO pin.

 ## Use
-SRX882 superheterodine receiver module is recommended for this setup.
-It allows to get a reliable signal with minimum noise from its DATA pin (pin #5).
+SRX882 superheterodyne receiver module is recommended for this setup.
+It allows to obtain a reliable signal with minimum noise from its DATA pin (pin #5).

-The project includes a PlatformIO config file example for Wemos D1 mini ESP8266 board and a sketch to print sensor temperature/humidity data.
-It is required to specify a GPIO number connected to the receiver.
+The project includes a PlatformIO config file example for Wemos D1 mini ESP8266 board and an example sketch that prints the sensor temperature/humidity data using provided library.
+It is required to specify a GPIO pin number connected to the receiver.